Operator Guide

 In --debug mode, the diagnostic expands to per-key reference strings and scope attribution.
 Resolved secret values are never printed.

-A role’s manifest can declare env vars the role expects — including interactive prompts.
-Manifest-declared env is resolved first (running any prompts the role asks for); operator env is resolved second and overlaid on top: operator wins on key conflict.
+A role's manifest can declare env vars the role expects — including interactive prompts.
+Operator env is resolved first and pre-seeds matching manifest variables, so a configured value skips the manifest prompt.
+Manifest env fills in the remaining values, then operator env is overlaid on top: operator wins on key conflict.
 This lets you pin a value that the manifest would otherwise prompt for, or swap a manifest default for a workspace-specific secret.

 See Authentication Forwarding for the companion mechanism that forwards Claude Code credentials from host to container.
 Env scopes and auth forwarding are orthogonal — use both.